-China has a diverse and fascinating range of dishes to try including turtle, frog and even dog meat.
+China has a diverse range of dishes to try including turtle, frog and even dog meat.
 In this blog, however, I’ll be concentrating on one very specific type of food, namely eggs.

 What’s so special about eggs in China then?
 A breakfast staple in many countries, they come from chickens and can be served boiled, fried, poached or scrambled.

 In China, the types of eggs that you can eat are almost as varied as the other Chinese dishes that you can try.